jdeon/foundryvtt-particles-fx/README.md

 * To emit spray particles, you need to use a macro to call the method ```particlesFx.sprayParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
 * To emit graviting particles, you need to use a macro to call the method ```particlesFx.gravitateParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```
 * To emit missile particles, you need to use a macro to call the method ```particlesFx.missileParticles(prefillMotionTemplateName, prefillColorTemplate, {Advanced options})```.
 Advanced options has the same input as Spray particles with a nested object ```subParticles``` containing another input (spray or graviting) and type (equals to "Spraying" or "Graviting").
+* Write a message to describe the emitter and a button to stop it ```particlesFx.writeMessageForEmissionById(emitterId, isVerbal)```. isVerbal parameter also write advanced input in the message
 * To stop all emissions, you need to use a macro to call the method ```particlesFx.stopAllEmission(instantDelete)```.  instantDelete is a boolean parameter, if true, it delete all particles already emitted, false to stop only the emission (living particles are not killed).
 * To stop a specific emission, you need to use a macro to call the method ```particlesFx.stopEmissionById(id)```.
 Id is a number or a string :
   * id of the emission (returned by the method)